Universal Charge

 B. NPC’s Effective Rates

-The NPC’s effective rates* for the billing period May 2024 are as follows:
+The NPC’s effective rates* for the billing period of November 2024 are as follows:

 Components Rates (PHP/kWh)